r-dube/pickingflowers/canada-univ.md

 # "Elite Capture" at Canadian universities

+## Feed-Capture-Use

+## Canadian universities as a target

+## Huawei feeds research funding to Canadian universities

+## University researchers captured by Huawei

+## Captured academicians speak of use to Huawei

 ## References and notes
 \[\]: Poll shows hardening position on China among Canadians.
 Steven Chase.
 The Globe and Mail.
 October 11, 2021.